Alexia Putellas: 2015–16

+Barcelona became a fully professional team at the start of the season, with Putellas saying in early 2016 that the club had fully embraced the women's team moving to the Ciutat Esportiva, though she still felt lucky to be able to make a living from her sport.

-Putellas missed Barcelona's first UEFA Women's Champions League match of the 2015–16 season against BIIK Kazygurt, which ended in a 1–1 draw.
-She returned the following match, assisting Jennifer Hermoso against the Kazakh side in a 4–0 win.
-She scored the first four-goal game of her career in 2015, in a 10–0 win against Fundación Albacete.
+Putellas missed Barcelona's first UEFA Women's Champions League match of the 2015–16 season against BIIK Kazygurt, returning in the second leg to provide an assist for Jennifer Hermoso in a 4–0 win.
+She scored the first four-goal game of her career in 2015, having never scored a hat-trick before, in a 10–0 win against Fundación Albacete in the league.

+Ahead of the quarter-finals of the Champions League, which Barcelona closely lost on aggregate to Paris Saint-Germain, Putellas looked to the match as an opportunity to develop; she said that her perspective had changed, that when she first joined Barcelona she felt just playing in the Champions League was a prize to enjoy, but she wanted to be able to "reach a final in three or four years" and knew they had to be challenging teams like PSG.
+They held PSG to a 0–0 draw at the Mini Estadi before losing 0–1 in Paris.
+Acknowledging PSG's superiority between the fixtures, Putellas still said she wanted to be able to put pressure on them; fielded as Barcelona's striker in the deciding match, she was described by Sport as their joker for "doing anything the team needed" throughout the game, including playing across the attack and dropping into midfield to retain possession.

-In the quarterfinals of the 2016 Copa de la Reina, Putellas scored a brace and gave an assist to Míriam Diéguez in a 5–1 win against Real Sociedad, sending the blaugranas to the semifinal.
+In the quarter-finals of the 2016 Copa de la Reina, Putellas scored a brace and provided an assist for Míriam Diéguez in a 5–1 win against Real Sociedad.
 She finished her season as Barcelona's second-highest goalscorer in the league with 18 goals.

 2016–17

-In February 2017, Putellas was named as a candidate for the FIFPro Women's World XI for the first time, where she was listed amongst the forwards.
+In February 2017, Putellas was named as a candidate for the FIFPro Women's World XI for the first time, being listed as a forward.
 In the 2016–2017 season, Barcelona reached the semi-finals of the UEFA Women's Champions League for the first time in the club's history.
-They were knocked out 5–1 on aggregate by Paris Saint Germain, where Putellas started both matches.
-On 18 June 2017, Putellas won her third Copa de la Reina with the club when she scored in the 2017 Copa de la Reina final in a 4–1 win against Atlético Madrid.
+Putellas started both legs as they were knocked out 5–1 on aggregate by PSG.
+On 18 June 2017, Putellas won her third Copa de la Reina with Barcelona, scoring in the final to help them to a 4–1 win over Atlético Madrid.